The ultimate guide to the energy price cap

 What is the current energy price cap?

-The typical energy unit price during this period is:
+The typical energy unit prices during this period are as follows:

 Source: Ofgem